-In January 2018, the Company issued bonds under its EMTN program for an amount of EUR 850,000 thousand, maturing in 10 years and with a 1.5% coupon.
-The proceeds from the issuance were used for a bond buy-back offer for EUR 564,100 thousand of debentures maturing between 2019 and 2023.
-The proceeds obtained from the issuance company in means of an intercompany loan.
+In November 2019 the Company issued bonds under its EMTN program for an amount of EUR 750,000 thousand, maturing in 10 years and with a 0.75% coupon.
+The proceeds from the issuance were used for a bond buy-back offer for EUR 359,500 thousand of debentures maturing between 2021 and 2025.
+The proceeds obtained from the issuance on lent to its parent company in means of an intercompany loan.

-In October 2018, the Company successfully repurchased bonds under the EMTN program amounting EUR 33,300 thousand with maturity in 2021.
+In December 2019 the Company successfully repurchased a bond under the EMTN program of EUR 300,000 thousands with maturity in 2021 pursuant the make whole clause.